The Sunday Times:

 'Characters rise and fall to McVeigh’s superbly controlled conductor's baton.
-The orchestra becomes a universe in microcosm: all human life is here . . .
+The orchestra becomes a universe in microcosm; all human life is here . . .
 McVeigh succeeds in harmonising a supremely comic tone with much darker notes.' (review of While the Music Lasts)

 (review of McVeigh's Ghost Music)

 'McVeigh holds nothing back in her account of the backstage life of an orchestra.
 Although there is no overriding voice, orchestra manager Pete Hegal emerges as the reader's friend.
 A disillusioned violinist, Pete speaks with McVeigh's wry perception.
-The story line takes a while to reach its crescendo, hindered perhaps by the introduction of many disparate characters, each deserving the depth they are afforded.
-But the tempo certainly rises on the Royal Sinfonia's Greek tour: a musical world that many see as staid and disciplined is turned upside down.
+The story takes a while to reach its crescendo, hindered perhaps by the introduction of many disparate characters, each deserving the depth they are afforded.
+But the tempo certainly rises on the Royal Sinfonia's Greek tour: a musical world that many see as staid and disciplined is turned upside down by McVeigh.
 The Last Night of the Proms will never seem the same again.' (review of McVeigh's Ghost Music)

 'Aspiring authors are advised to write about a subject they know, but few will match Alice McVeigh's accomplishment here.
 She is a freelance cellist playing with numerous orchestras, including the BBC Symphony.
-Orchestral life must have been an obvious choice for her, but who would guess that the backstage life of a symphony orchestra would provide such a gem of a book? . . .
-McVeigh writes amusingly but with authority about the chaotic life of a London orchestra and, even for readers with no interest in music, she entertainingly reveals all aspects of life.' (review of McVeigh's While the Music Lasts)
+Orchestral life must have been an obvious choice for her, but who would guess the backstage life of a symphony orchestra would provide such a gem of a book? . . .
+McVeigh writes amusingly but with authority about the chaotic life of a London orchestra.
+Even for readers with no interest in music, she entertainingly reveals all aspects of life.' (review of McVeigh's While the Music Lasts)

-Vladimir Ashkenazy: 'Wonderful!
-Even better than your first novel -- and, strangely, even more true!' (handwritten letter to Alice McVeigh)
+'Wonderful!--even better than your first novel.
+And even more true!' (letter to Alice McVeigh)

-'Sharp, wise and perfectly in tune. . . a consolation to the put-upon musician and highly instructive for us in the audience too.'
-(All Risks Musical)
+'Sharp, wise and perfectly in tune.
+A consolation for the put-upon musician and highly instructive for us in the audience too.'
+(McVeigh’s All Risks Musical)